 Behavioral theories stress the importance of the environment in encouraging learning.
 Behaviorists speak a great deal about stimulus response.
 The stimulus comes from the environment and the individual responds.
 Behaviorists see learning as an experience in reinforcement.
 Individual difference is not a major concern as everyone should act in a similar manner when facing similar stimuli.

 Cognitivist agree with the influence of the environment in learning but downplay its role.
 For them, learning is about how students’ encode, store, and or transfer learning within their mind.
 The learner’s thoughts play an important role in their learning.
 Reflection and asking questions all play a part in the learning of students.

 What is the Role of Memory?

-Behavorist have a simple notion of learning.
+Behavorists have a simple notion of learning.
 If some one remembers something it is because they are reinforced connection due to stimulus response.
-Forgetting for behavorist is from a lack of response to stimuli over time.
+Forgetting for behavorists is caused from a lack of response to stimuli over time.
 Connections fade due to lack of use.
 For this reason, a teacher should review material occasionally to maintain the connections the students have developed.
 This will help in remembering what they learned.

 The goal is not to lift up one approach over the other.
 In reality, teachers should use a combination of the two approaches when appropriate to help their students.
 It is left to the teacher to know what will work and when as they try to help students to learn.